Dr. Clay Butler

 Bio

-Clay Butler's areas of interest are linguistic pragmatics (i.e., how language is used in actual conversations), sociolinguistics (i.e., how social identity influences language choices), and linguistic anthropology (i.e., how language and culture interact).
+Clay Butler's academic interests center on how language functions in real-world settings.
+His areas of specialization include linguistic pragmatics (how language is used in actual conversations), linguistic politeness (how appropriate relationships are negotiated through talk), sociolinguistics (how language reflects and shapes social identity), and linguistic anthropology (how language and culture interact).

-Dr. Butler enjoys leading summer study abroad trips.
-For many years he took students to Peru and is currently leading a group to New Zealand.
+He is also passionate about leading study abroad programs.
+For many years he guided student trips to Peru, and he currently directs a summer program in New Zealand.
 Learn more on the program's website: